codykerns/PurchasesHelper/README.md

 # PurchasesHelper

-A set of helper utilities to use with RevenueCat's [*Purchases*](https://github.com/RevenueCat/purchases-ios) iOS SDK for building paywalls.
+A set of helper utilities to use for building paywalls with RevenueCat's [*Purchases*](https://github.com/RevenueCat/purchases-ios) iOS SDK.

 ## Installation